On an extension of the universal monodromy representation for $\mathbb{P}^1\backslash\{0,1,\infty\}$

 by {\sc L'H{\^o}pital's} Rule.
 Consequently, for any given $\eta >0,$ one may choose $R$ sufficiently large so that also

 for any $x$ on $D_{R,-}.$ Thence, a bound on the third term of (\ref{EI2}) is

 (with positive constants $K$ and $K'$), which tends to 0 as $R$ goes to infinity, since we assume that $\Re s<-2.$

 These estimates also serve to deal with the logarithmic terms coming from the monodromy of the dilogarithm, integrated along the boundary.
 In particular, it is easily seen that the bound (\ref{logest}) holds along all of $D_{R,0}$ if $\eta$ is chosen suitably.
-Now the absolute value of the number of such logarithmic terms is at most $N$, so if $K''$ and $K'''$ denote some positive constants, the sum of such integrals is bounded above by
+Now the absolute value of the number of such logarithmic terms is at most $N$, so for some positive constants $K''$ and $K'''$, the sum of such integrals is bounded above by

 which as before can be made arbitrarily small.

 Next consider the integrals

 For each $n$, make the change of variables $y=x-2 \pi i n$ to obtain